About Somatic Coaching

 Can I read some testimonials from people who've been coached by you?

 Check out my homepage - near the bottom you'll find some testimonials written by people who've experienced Everyday Writes coaching, which should give you an idea of what to expect.
-I can also answer any questions you might have by email - just check out the Contact page.
+I can also answer any questions you might have by email - you can get in touch here.

 Professional Qualifications